This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 2 ยผ cups (225 g) certified gluten free old fashioned rolled oats (or regular rolled oats if GF is not an issue)
+- 2 ยผ cups (225 g) old fashioned rolled oats, (gluten free if necessary) (See Recipe Notes)

 - 1 ยฝ teaspoons baking powder